Crossed modular categories and the Verlinde formula for twisted conformal blocks: Rigidity in weakly fusion categories

 \begin{remark} Let $A,B,C$ be simple objects in a weakly fusion category $(\Ccal,\otimes,\unit)$.
 As a first step in understanding the tensor product structure, it is important to consider the multiplicity $\nu^C_{A,B}$ of any simple object $C$ in the tensor product $A\otimes B$.
 These multiplicities are called the fusion coefficients.
 Since $\Ccal$ is weakly fusion, this multiplicity is given by

-Note that all the $\Hom$-spaces above are canonically identified by the weak duality.
+Note that all the $\Hom$-spaces in Equation \eqref{eq:fusioncoeffs} are canonically identified by the weak duality.
 Hence the information of all the fusion coefficients is contained in the multiplicity spaces $\Hom(\unit, A_1\otimes\cdots\otimes A_n)$ for simple objects $A_i\in \Ccal$.
-We will often call the dimensions of the above spaces as the fusion coefficients. \end{remark}
+The dimensions of the spaces (\ref{eq:fusioncoeffs}) are known as the fusion coefficients. \end{remark}